Sun Chips: Flavors

-Permanent flavors include Original, Harvest Cheddar, French Onion, Chili Lime, Garden Salsa, and Sweet & Spicy BBQ.
+The flavors of Sun Chips that are currently available include Original, Harvest Cheddar, French Onion, Garden Salsa, and Honey BBQ.
 In 2016, two Veggie Harvest flavors were added, Farmhouse Ranch and Tomato, Basil and Cheese that include vegetables.
-Limited edition flavors have included Cinnamon Crunch early in 2007 (the flavor is still produced as a seasonal item in the US, reappearing near the end of the year for the holidays), as well as Honey Graham and Apple 'n Caramel in 2009.
+These were eventually discontinued.
+Limited edition flavors have included Cinnamon Crunch early in 2007 (the flavor has reappeared since as a seasonal item around the end of the year for the holidays), Honey Graham and Apple 'n Caramel in 2009, and Peppercorn Ranch, which were originally introduced in 2008 and returned for a brief period of time in 2024.
+Former flavors of Sun Chips include Chili Lime, which was discontinued around the beginning of 2025, Sweet Potato and Brown Sugar, and Sweet and Spicy Barbecue.
+The Sun Chips Made with Black Beans line, which had both Southwestern Queso and Spicy Jalapeno flavor varieties, were introduced in 2022 and were eventually discontinued.

-Internationally, other flavors have been introduced such as bulgogi in South Korea.
+Internationally, other flavors have been introduced.
+An example includes bulgogi in South Korea.

 Pork enzymes

 In the past, some Frito-Lay brand seasoned products, including some flavors of Sun Chips, contained pork enzymes in addition to herbs, cheese, and other seasonings.
 Frito-Lay's web site states that they use enzymes from pigs (porcine enzymes) in some of their seasoned snack products to develop "unique flavors".
 The presence of pig-derived ingredients made them haram (forbidden) for Muslims, not kosher for Jews, and not vegetarian.
 As of April 5, 2011, Frito-Lay's online list "U.S. Products Made Without Pig (Porcine) Enzymes" catalogs nine flavors of Sun Chips "made and distributed in the U.S." that do not contain porcine enzymes.